gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 * `paste`: is a useful command to horizontally concatenate two files.
 Since each `abundance.tsv` file has genes in the same order, we can `paste` them together to get one big file with results from the replicates side by side.
 * `cut`: is our old friend.
 It extracts columns 5 and 10 (which contain the two TPM columns after doing `paste`)
 * We use `awk` to filter further.
 What does the above `awk` command do?
 When you present the results be sure to mention this step.
 * `datamash` is used to calculate pearson correlation between columns 1 and 2.
-See `datamash --help` for more info.
+See `datamash --help` or the [datamash website](https://www.gnu.org/software/datamash/) for more info.
+This is a really useful tool for quickly calculating statistics about your files on the command line.

 In general, to understand how a long command with many steps (such as the above) works, you can try running the command stepwise.
 For example first, seeing what the output of paste looks like by typing `paste ~/week4/FL_Rep1/abundance.tsv ~/week4/FL_Rep2/abundance.tsv | head` and then adding on each additional step to see what the intermediate outputs are.
+Try this with the command above to make sure you understand what each step is doing.

 Repeat the correlation command for each pairwise analysis of all the 6 `kallisto` results.
 Present the results as a table or a heatmap.
 Which tissues were most similar?
 Most different?
 How concordant were the replicates?
 Are replicates more concordant with each other than with other tissues?

 Make sure you save your IGV session before you leave so you can load it when we start up again on Thursday.

 **That's it for today!
-Next time, we'll dig deeper into one of the differentially expressed genes and its regulatory regions.
-We'll analyze that region across many distantly related species to identify specfic candidate sequences likely to be involved in limb development.**
+Next time, we'll dig identify differentially expressed genes between the three tissues.
+We'll analyze regulatory elements for one of the differentially expressed genes to identify specfic candidate sequences likely to be involved in limb development.**